Data driven weak universal consistency: Examples

-For a distribution $q$ over $\naturals$, let $q^{(R)}(i+R)=q(i)$ for all $i\in\naturals$.
-Furthermore let the {\em span} of any finite support probability distribution over naturals be the largest natural number which has non-zero probability.
-Then, let
+Namely, $p^{(M)}$ shifts $p$ to the right by $M$.
+Furthermore, let the {\em span} of any probability distribution $p$ on $\naturals$ having finite support be defined to be the largest natural number which has non-zero probability under $p$.

-As always $\cF_h^\infty$ is the set of measures on infinite sequences formed by \iid sampling from distributions in $\cF_h$.